primer/brand/.changeset/slow-flies-arrive.md

 New `SectionIntro` component available

-Use `SectionIntro` to provide a title and optional description paragraph and action to a new section in the page.
+Use `SectionIntro` to provide a title, optional description and link to a new section in the page.

  ```jsx